Kraftland/portable/README.md

 		- Only selected free/OSS apps
 		- Updates faster
 	- Portable for Arch
-		- Configure paru to use [portable-arch](https://github.com/Kraftland/portable-arch): https://github.com/Kraftland/portable-arch
+		- Configure your system to use [portable-arch](https://github.com/Kraftland/portable-arch): https://github.com/Kraftland/portable-arch
-		- Current support status (as of 30 Nov 2025): 29 packages in repo.
+		- Current support status (as of 09 Sep 2026): 37 packages in repo.

 # Limitations: